Detection of Core-Periphery Structure in Networks Using Spectral Methods and Geodesic Paths: Path-Core : Transport-Based Core--Periphery Detection via Shortest Paths in a Network

 We illustrate our methodology in the context of a generalized block model, such as the one in Table \ref{tab:generalBlockModel}, where the submatrices $A_{\{CC\}}$, $A_{\{CP\}}$, and $A_{\{PP\}}$ represent the interactions between a pair of core vertices, a core vertex and a peripheral vertex, and a pair of peripheral vertices, respectively.
-Suppose that $A_{\{CC\}}$ and $A_{\{PP\}}$ are adjacency matrices that we construct using the Erd\H{o}s-R\'{e}nyi random graph models\footnote{In the Erd\H{o}s-R\'{e}nyi random graph model $G(n,p)$ on $n$ vertices, recall that an edge is present between each pair of vertices independently with probability $p$.} $G(n_c,p_{cc})$ and $G(n_p,p_{pp})$, respectively, and that $A_{\{CP\}}$is the adjacency matrix of a random bipartite graph $G(n_c,n_p,p_{cp})$ in which each edge that is incident to both a core and peripheral vertex is present with independent probability $p_{cp}$.
-In the context of the above block model, core--periphery structure arises naturally in instances of the above ensemble for which $p_{cc} \geq p_{cp} > p_{pp}$ or $p_{cc} > p_{cp} \geq p_{pp}$.
+Suppose that $A_{\{CC\}}$ and $A_{\{PP\}}$ are adjacency matrices that we construct using the $G(n,p)$ random graph model\footnote{In the random graph model $G(n,p)$ on $n$ vertices, an edge is present between each pair of vertices independently with probability $p$ \cite{gilbert1959random,erdos1959random}.
+It is common to abuse terminology and use the name ``Erd\H{o}s--R\'{e}nyi random graph'' for $G(n,p)$.} by considering $G(n_c,p_{cc})$ and $G(n_p,p_{pp})$, respectively, and that $A_{\{CP\}}$ is the adjacency matrix of a random bipartite graph $G(n_c,n_p,p_{cp})$ in which each edge that is incident to both a core and peripheral vertex is present with independent probability $p_{cp}$.
+As indicated by the above notation, $p_{cc}$ denotes the probability that there is an edge between any given pair of core vertices, and $p_{pp}$ denotes the probability that there is an edge between any given pair of peripheral vertices.
+In the context of the above block model, core--periphery structure arises naturally when either $p_{cc} \geq p_{cp} > p_{pp}$ or $p_{cc} > p_{cp} \geq p_{pp}$.
 The above family of random networks, which we denote by $G(p_{cc},p_{cp},p_{pp},n_c,n_p)$, was also considered in Ref.~\cite{puckmason}.
 It contains exactly one set of core vertices, and the remaining vertices are peripheral vertices.
 More complicated core--periphery structures can also occur \cite{puckmason}, such as a mix of (possibly hierarchical) community structures and core--periphery structures.